This article appears in the Winter 2018 issue of the

 Reductions in malpractice costs are also difficult to estimate.
 However, a conservative assumption of 1 to 5 percent would net a $25,000 to $50,000 reduction in expense for five- to 10-person practices.

 We also assessed the cost of drugs, devices and educational improvements to increase ADR.
 Currently, there are capital equipment (high-definition) endoscopes, which improve ADR; single-use devices such as specialized caps; and quality improvement education.
-Each of these items would be considered costs to the practice.
+Each of these items are costs to the practice.
 Prescribed drugs, such as MB MMX, would increase ADR and represent a cost to the patient/insurer rather than the practice.

 The primary goal of increasing ADR is to reduce CRC incidence and death, but in this study, we demonstrate the favorable financial impact of interventions to increase ADR.